Radiation Oncology Residency

 Additionally, residents will participate in the on-call schedule, where they will have the opportunity to evaluate inpatient consults in the evenings and on weekends.

 At Johns Hopkins, residents have a long history of research and extracurricular achievement, a reflection of the vast resources that JHH offers, mentorship provided by attendings, and quality of the residents themselves.
-As an example, resident achievement over the last three years has included:
+Resident achievement has included:

 - First resident-led Plenary presentation at the annual ASTRO meeting